Dave A. Chokshi

 Previously, Dr. Chokshi served as a White House Fellow and was the principal health advisor to the Secretary of Veterans Affairs.
-His prior work experience spans the public, private, and nonprofit sectors, including positions with the New York City and State Departments of Health, the Louisiana Department of Health, a startup clinical software company, and the nonprofit Universities Allied for Essential Medicines (UAEM), where he was a founding member of the Board of Directors.
+His prior work experience spans the public, private, and nonprofit sectors, including positions with the New York City and State Departments of Health, the Louisiana Department of Health, a startup clinical software company, and the global nonprofit Universities Allied for Essential Medicines (UAEM).

-Dr. Chokshi has written on medicine and public health in The New England Journal of Medicine, where he is a NEJM Catalyst Thought Leader, and JAMA, where he contributes to the JAMA Forum.
-He has also written for The Lancet, Health Affairs, Science, The Atlantic, and Scientific American.
-He serves on the Board of Directors for the Primary Care Development Corporation and the Essential Hospitals Institute.
-Dr. Chokshi is a Fellow of the New York Academy of Medicine and the American College of Physicians.
+Dr. Chokshi has written widely on medicine and public health including in The New England Journal of Medicine, where he serves on the editorial board of NEJM Catalyst, and JAMA, where he contributes to the JAMA Forum.
+He serves on the Board of Directors for the Primary Care Development Corporation and as Chair of the Clinical Advisory Council for RubiconMD, a health technology company.
 In 2016, President Obama appointed him to the Advisory Group on Prevention, Health Promotion, and Integrative and Public Health.